 - Tour the Capitol building and meet Congressional staff who share their experience in public service.

 - Hear the personal and professional stories of a foreign intelligence officers.

 - Listen to a former White House employee explain her daily work schedule and the importance of loyalty.

 - Visit the World Bank and solve a case study on anti-fraud.

 - Meet with an immigration lawyer and learn how our constitution sets the stage for immigration policy.

 - Attend a think-tank conference on important issues of our times.

 - Participate in daily discussions with fellow participants and program leaders.

 - Attend seminars on ethical leadership that help students understand the importance of character and integrity in public service.

 - Make new friends!

 Application Deadlines: SPACE IS LIMITED.

 Early application deadline: April 15.
 General application deadline: May 15.

 Students who apply for the general application deadline will be accepted on a rolling admissions basis.

-Program cost covers: overnight stay at Yuma Center, meals, transportation during program and all special activities.
+Program cost covers: overnight stay at Yuma Center, meals, transportation during program and all outings and activities.